rafaelrinaldi/siga/README.md

 # Future

 Siga is much more than this prototype.
 I've picked the subway system because it's something present in my life on a daily basis.
-With Siga I realized I can go beyond that and also improve train and bus systems as well.
+With Siga I realized that I can go beyond that and also improve the way users get information about train and bus systems as well.
 The data is there, there are great stuff being offered by the companies who run the systems and the problem is there as well!

 Siga's goal is to be the best tool for using public transportation - of any kind - in Sao Paulo.